catorsu/SmartInfo/memory-bank/progress.md

 *   **Deployment Strategy & CI/CD:** Planning and implementation for staging/production environments.
 *   **User Documentation/Guides:** Creating materials for end-users.
 *   **Frontend State Management for FABs:** Ensuring seamless interaction between FABs in `MainLayout.tsx` and the modals/drawers they control.
+*   **Manual Review of Skipped Comments:** Some specific comments in `AnalysisWindowContent.tsx`, `MainLayout.tsx`, `settingsService.ts`, `index.tsx`, and `types.ts` could not be automatically removed and require manual review.

-## 3. Current Status (as of May 16, 2025)
+## 3. Current Status (as of May 15, 2025)
 *   **Memory Bank Initialized:** The Memory Bank has been successfully initialized (May 13, 2025) to document and baseline the existing SmartInfo project.
 *   **Project State:** The SmartInfo project is an existing, developed application.
-*   **Plan P001_V1.0 Completed:** Plan \"Update Analysis Page Workflow\" was completed on May 14, 2025.
+*   **Plan P001_V1.0 Completed:** Plan "Update Analysis Page Workflow" was completed on May 14, 2025.
 This involved refactoring the analysis display to prevent auto-streaming and adding a manual trigger, improving user control.
 *   **P002 (EXAMPLE):** *[Example]* Plan P002 This is an example description for a new implementation plan.
-*   **Plan P007_V1.0 Completed and Summarized:** Plan \"Implement Global Frontend Stream Management for Analysis Resilience and Uniqueness\" was completed and summarized on May 16, 2025.
+*   **Plan P007_V1.0 Completed and Summarized:** Plan "Implement Global Frontend Stream Management for Analysis Resilience and Uniqueness" was completed and summarized on May 16, 2025.
 This involved creating a global stream manager and refactoring analysis display components.
+*   **Plan P008_V1.0 Completed:** Plan "Streamline Frontend Code Comments" was completed on May 15, 2025.
+Frontend code comments have been streamlined.

 ## 4. Known Issues (To Be Populated from Issue Trackers / Further Review)
 *   *(This section should be updated based on actual known issues in the existing project.
-For now, it's a placeholder.)*
+For now, it's a placeholder.)*\n
-*   Example: \"The news fetching progress bar in the drawer sometimes doesn't update correctly for sources processed very quickly.\"
+*   Example: "The news fetching progress bar in the drawer sometimes doesn't update correctly for sources processed very quickly."\n
-*   Example: \"Frontend: The filter toggle FAB sometimes overlaps with other UI elements on very small screens.\"
+*   Example: "Frontend: The filter toggle FAB sometimes overlaps with other UI elements on very small screens."\n
+*   **Frontend:** A few specific comments in `AnalysisWindowContent.tsx`, `MainLayout.tsx`, `settingsService.ts`, `index.tsx`, and `types.ts` could not be automatically removed during comment streamlining and require manual inspection and removal.

 ## 5. Evolution of Project Decisions (To Be Populated Based on Project History)
 *   **May 13, 2025:** Decision to adopt and initialize the Memory Bank system for ongoing project knowledge management and planning for the existing SmartInfo project.
-(Completed)
+(Completed)\n
-*   **May 14, 2025:** Plan P001_V1.0 \"Update Analysis Page Workflow\" successfully executed and summarized.
+*   **May 14, 2025:** Plan P001_V1.0 "Update Analysis Page Workflow" successfully executed and summarized.\n
 *   **May 16, 2025:** Plan P007_V1.0 "Implement Global Frontend Stream Management" successfully executed and summarized.
-This introduced `AnalysisStreamManager.ts` and refactored `AnalysisWindowContent.tsx` for robust frontend stream handling.
+This introduced `AnalysisStreamManager.ts` and refactored `AnalysisWindowContent.tsx` for robust frontend stream handling.\n
+*   **May 15, 2025:** Plan P008_V1.0 "Streamline Frontend Code Comments" successfully executed.
+Frontend comments have been streamlined to focus on "why" and remove redundant logs/comments.\n

 ## 6. Implementation Plans
-*   **P001_V1.0: Update Analysis Page Workflow** (Version 1.0, Status: Completed and Summarized - May 14, 2025)
+*   **P001_V1.0: Update Analysis Page Workflow** (Version 1.0, Status: Completed and Summarized - May 14, 2025)\n
     *   **Objective:** Modified the news analysis page to prevent automatic analysis initiation.
-Added an \"Analyze\" button in the header metadata.
-Refined content area for better user prompts.
+Added an "Analyze" button in the header metadata.
+Refined content area for better user prompts.\n
-    *   **Outcome:** Enhanced user control over analysis initiation and clearer UI feedback.
+    *   **Outcome:** Enhanced user control over analysis initiation and clearer UI feedback.\n
-    *   **Link:** `./plans/P001_V1.0_UpdateAnalysisPageWorkflow.md` (Contains summary)
+    *   **Link:** `./plans/P001_V1.0_UpdateAnalysisPageWorkflow.md` (Contains summary)\n
-*   **P002 (EXAMPLE): Example Plan Title** (Version 1.0, Status: Example - Created May 15, 2025)
+*   **P002 (EXAMPLE): Example Plan Title** (Version 1.0, Status: Example - Created May 15, 2025)\n
-    *   **Goal:** *[Example]* This is an example goal for a new implementation plan.
+    *   **Goal:** *[Example]* This is an example goal for a new implementation plan.\n
     *   **Note:** *[Example]* This section can contain additional notes or context about the plan.
-For instance, it might reference other plans or specific modules.
+For instance, it might reference other plans or specific modules.\n
-    *   **Link:** *[Example]* `./plans/P003_V1.0_Example_Plan_Details.md`
+    *   **Link:** *[Example]* `./plans/P003_V1.0_Example_Plan_Details.md`\n
-*   **P007_V1.0: Implement Global Frontend Stream Management for Analysis Resilience and Uniqueness** (Version 1.0, Status: Completed and Summarized - May 16, 2025)
+*   **P007_V1.0: Implement Global Frontend Stream Management for Analysis Resilience and Uniqueness** (Version 1.0, Status: Completed and Summarized - May 16, 2025)\n
-    *   **Objective:** To implement a global frontend stream management system (`AnalysisStreamManager.ts`) for news analysis, ensuring stream uniqueness per news item and resilience to UI navigation.
+    *   **Objective:** To implement a global frontend stream management system (`AnalysisStreamManager.ts`) for news analysis, ensuring stream uniqueness per news item and resilience to UI navigation.\n
     *   **Outcome:** Successfully created `AnalysisStreamManager.ts` and refactored `AnalysisWindowContent.tsx` to use it.
 This centralizes stream logic, prevents duplicate streams, and allows users to navigate away and return to an ongoing or completed analysis stream seamlessly.
-Initial bugs related to service imports and stream handling logic were fixed during implementation.
+Initial bugs related to service imports and stream handling logic were fixed during implementation.\n
-    *   **Link:** `./plans/P007_V1.0_Global_Stream_Management_for_Analysis.md` (Contains summary)
+    *   **Link:** `./plans/P007_V1.0_Global_Stream_Management_for_Analysis.md` (Contains summary)\n
+*   **P008_V1.0: Streamline Frontend Code Comments** (Version 1.0, Status: Completed - May 15, 2025)\n
+    *   **Objective:** To refactor comments in the `frontend/src` directory to align with Clean Code principles, focusing on "why" over "what", and improving code readability and maintainability.\n
+    *   **Outcome:** Systematically reviewed and removed numerous verbose debug logs (`console.log`) and historical/refactoring comments across the `frontend/src` directory (excluding `styles/`).
+Kept value-adding comments, error logs, and essential TODOs.
+Noted specific comments that could not be automatically removed.\n
+    *   **Link:** `./plans/P008_V1.0_Streamline_Frontend_Comments.md` (Contains summary)\n